astropy/astropy-APEs/APE3.rst

       warning will be shown.

-    - The configuration item should be documented in the subpackages documentation in a standardized section ("Configuration")
+    - The configuration item should be documented in the subpackages documentation in a standardized section ("Configuration").

 For "science" configuration items: